Dr Brett Rogers - Specialist Cataract Surgeon

 - (This is the world’s first and only OCT Biometer able to now measure the optical power of the inner surface of the cornea as well as that of the outer surface, allowing significantly higher precision and accuracy for the important lens calculations.
 Brett was the first Cataract Surgeon in New Zealand to offer this option, which is particularly important for patients requiring astigmatism-correcting lenses and for patients who have had previous Lasik eye surgery.)

-- To obtain the best possible outcomes, Dr Rogers performs all measurements and calculations himself rather than delegating those to a technician.
+- To obtain the best possible outcomes, Dr Rogers performs all of the measurements and calculations himself; he does not delegate these important tests to a technician.

 - Cataract patients are given plenty of time to talk to Dr Rogers and are encouraged to ask him as many questions as they like about their treatment options without feeling rushed.
 They are welcome to bring a family member to their appointment.